cSDes1gn/electronics/README.md

 All electrical systems have a time delay when voltage, signal, DC or AC is applied to it.
 This time delay is called the circuit's time constant (τ) which represents the time response of the circuit when a step voltage or signal is applied.

 ### Capacitor Rules
-When a voltage is applied to a discharged capacitor the capcacitor draws charging current and charges up.
+Initially as voltage is applied to the capacitor it behaves like a short circuit drawing an infinitely large sum of current @ t=0.
+Over time the capcacitor draws charging current and charges up causing an exponential decrease in the rate of the capacitor charge.
 When the voltage is reduced the capacitor begins to discharge in the opposite direction.
 The charging and discharging of a capacitor is never instant but takes some amount of time to occur within a certain percent of its max capacity.
 The time it takes is the time constant τ.

 ### RC Charging
 If a resistor and capacitor are in series the capacitor will charge through the resistor until the voltage across the capacitor is equal to the supply voltage.
 The time it takes for the capacitor to fully charge is 5τ.
 The time it takes for a capacitor to charge 63% of its capacity is equal to τ due to the exponential decay of voltage across the capacitor as it charges.